 Alternatively, you can also add a formula from the Data Analysis Panel: go to the Measures section and click the click to add link.

 Then go to the Calculated Elements section and click <Formula>.
-The formula bar will appear just like before.
+The formula bar will appear the same way as shown earlier.

 3. Simple formulas

-By default, the formula bar starts off in simple editing mode which allows you to enter a one-line expression without any return or if statements.
+By default, the formula bar starts off in simple editing mode which allows you to enter a one-line expression.

 3.1.
 Constant value